wbic16/gluesql/docs/docs/getting-started/rust.md

 By default, all available storage features are included with GlueSQL.
 Here's a list of the available features:

 - `sled-storage` - Storage based on the persistent key-value database called sled
+- `phext-storage` - phext-based in-memory storage designed for interacting with phext documents using existing tools
 - `memory-storage` - Simple in-memory storage
 - `shared-memory-storage` - A wrapper around memory-storage for easy use in multi-threaded environments
 - `json-storage` - Storage that allows you to analyze and modify JSON or JSONL files using SQL